Back to top

 Kendal Flood Risk Management Scheme

-• Focusing on Kendal, a combination of raised linear defences and improved conveyance will protect homes and businesses from Mintsfeet in the northern end of the town to Helsington Mills in the southern end of the town.
+• Currently in construction, Kendal will benefit from a combination of raised linear defences and improved conveyance that will protect homes and businesses from flooding.
+Over 6km of flood defences extend from Mintsfeet in the northern end of the town to Helsington Mills in the southern end of the town.

 Burneside, Staveley and Ings Flood Risk Management Scheme

-• The Flood Risk Management Scheme will protect homes and businesses in the communities of Burneside, Staveley and Ings.
-The scheme will comprise of linear flood defences, flow routing improvements such as raised kerbs and localised land raising as well as improving the flow of water where the River Gowan joins the River Kent.
+• The Flood Risk Management Scheme will protect homes and businesses most at risk in the communities of Burneside, Staveley and Ings.
+The scheme currently in early design will identify targeted engineered solutions, environmental improvements and landscaping enhancements.

 Upstream Storage, Improved Conveyance, and Natural Flood Management (NFM)